Architectural Photography at Sea

 This process often feels like homework.
 You will hear me complaining about it to anyone willing to tolerate that noise.
 If you’re curious, It’s not unlike the tantrums I perfected as an 8-year-old being dragged by the ear to Catechism on Saturday mornings because it meant missing Power Rangers.
 But I digress.
 It’s a necessary evil.
 I don’t want to risk getting slapped with a ten thousand dollar tax bill, and even worse, I don’t want to look like a jackass in front of my client by showing up late to a production meeting because I was stuck in customs.

-Not Your Typical Architectural shoot
+Cruise Ship Photography Not Your Typical Architectural Shoot

-Shooting on a cruise ship comes with its own unique set of challenges for architectural photography.
+Cruise Ship photography comes with its own unique set of challenges for architectural photography.
 Because of the functional restrictions required for it, like being buoyant and structurally fit to sail in the open ocean, the thousands of safety redundancies required, and the general lack of space, there can be some interesting design choices, to say the least.
 Nothing is ever symmetrical, so do your sanity a favor and give up on finding that perfect one-point perspective.
 It’s rare on these shoots.
 You’re often forced into unorthodox compositions that just would not work in a normal architectural setting.
 Spaces can have dozens of ugly callouts like fire sprinklers, speakers, multiple exit signs, etc. that all need to be removed in post.
 Almost every surface is reflective, which means, you guessed it, we spend a lot of time flagging and flashing reflections, and hours in Photoshop using frequency separation when it’s not possible to do it on set.
 And of course, there can be dozens of different light sources emanating at once that we rarely have the option to control/turn off, so post-work is often a kaleidoscope of color casts that need to be balanced or neutralized.

 We’re also limited by the fact that we don’t get to set the itinerary for the ship, what time we can shoot, or what the weather will be like, which means a ton of compositing.
 This requires an abundance of prep work on set and hours in post as you can almost guarantee that any space with a window will need to be replaced with an appropriate backdrop.
 Either beautiful, calm blue oceans, or warm inviting sunsets and twilights.
 It is not uncommon to shoot a lot of popular spaces on “port days” when the majority of guests will be off the ship.
 Often these include large venues like restaurants, pool decks, observation lounges, and certain higher-end luxury accommodations.
 What do they all have in common?
 Lots of large windows or exteriors with lovely views of the port for whatever city we’re docked in.
 Whether it’s Miami, Florida, or Bremerhaven, Germany, entire cityscapes need to become bucolic views of paradise.
 If it’s raining, we gotta figure out how to dry the floor, because only in the movies do wet streets make it more “cinematic.”